Childrens Hospital

-Childrens[sic] Hospital (originally titled Children's Hospital as webisodes) is an American dark comedy television and web series that parodies the medical drama genre, created by and starring actor/comedian Rob Corddry.
-The series began on the web on TheWB.com with ten episodes, roughly five minutes in length, all of which premiered on December 8, 2008.
-Adult Swim picked up the rights to the show in 2009 and began airing episodes in 2010.
+Childrens[sic] Hospital (originally titled Children's Hospital as webisodes) is an American dark comedy web and television series created by Rob Corddry for Cartoon Network's nighttime programming block Adult Swim.
+The series began as a web series on TheWB.com with ten episodes, roughly five minutes in length, all of which premiered on December 8, 2008.
+The series ran for seven seasons from July 11, 2010 to April 15, 2016.

-The storyline centers on the staff of Childrens Hospital, a children's hospital named after Dr. Arthur Childrens.
-The hospital sporadically (and usually without reason) is mentioned as being located within Brazil despite making virtually no effort to conceal that the series is shot in Los Angeles, California, except for the fifth season, which was set at an American military base in Japan.
-Corddry is part of an ensemble cast portraying the hospital's doctors, which also includes Lake Bell, Erinn Hayes, Rob Huebel, Ken Marino and Megan Mullally.
+The series serves as a parody of medical drama television series, mocking genre conventions with surreal humor.
+Corddry is part of an ensemble cast portraying the titular hospital's doctors, which also includes Lake Bell, Erinn Hayes, Rob Huebel, Ken Marino and Megan Mullally.
 Henry Winkler and Malin Åkerman joined the cast starting with the second season as a hospital administrator and a doctor, respectively.
 Zandy Hartig and Brian Huskey recurred throughout the show's run, eventually joining the main cast for the fifth season.

-The show ran for seven seasons; its final episode aired on April 15, 2016.

 Synopsis

-Childrens Hospital is a product of TheWB.com.
+Childrens Hospital centers on the staff of the titular hospital, a children's hospital named after Dr. Arthur Childrens.
+The hospital sporadically (and usually without reason) is mentioned as being located within Brazil despite making virtually no effort to conceal that the series is shot in Los Angeles, California, except for the fifth season, which was set at an American military base in Japan.
 Its webisodes are about 10–12 minutes long, each narrated by mainly Dr. Cat Black (Lake Bell) in Season 1, and by Dr. Valerie Flame (Malin Åkerman) in Season 2.
-The show mocks such medical dramas as St. Elsewhere, House, Grey's Anatomy, General Hospital, Private Practice, Chicago Hope, ER, Scrubs, and Holby City.

-Broadcasting
+Broadcast

 Though Comedy Central made a competing offer, the show was picked up by Adult Swim after Corddry decided the comedy style was not suited for the half-hour format Comedy Central wanted.
 Adult Swim offered half-hour or fifteen-minute time slots, and Corddry chose the latter.
 The original season one webisodes began airing on Adult Swim on July 11, 2010, in groups of two with a new faux-commercial in between the groupings of two webisodes.
 The channel then debuted the newly produced season two episodes which began airing on August 22, 2010.

 On September 1, 2010, Childrens Hospital began airing on the Canadian television channel G4.
 In Winter 2013, the show was picked up by Much.
 In Australia Childrens Hospital premiered on cable on Comedy Channel on January 26, 2011, and on ABC's free-to-air channel ABC2 during May–June 2013.
 The series began airing repeats on American cable channel TBS beginning October 20, 2014.